DiegoDerksen/diegoderksen.github.io/_posts/2024-04-24-Teams Firewall Prompt.md

 # Remediation Script

-Let's dive into the Detect and Remediate scripts.
+Let's dive into the detect and remediate scripts.
 Just copy-paste this and save as a Powershell script.

 ## Teams-Detect.ps1